 Step-by-Step Guide for Top Watering

-When you water your Parlor palm plant, ensure water is all around the base.
+When you water your Parlor palm plant, ensure water is aimed all around the base.
 Do not leave any topsoil dry, as this can cause frond loss.

 How Much Water Do You Add?

-A 10 – 12 inches wide container will need around ¾ of a gallon of water, anything smaller will need less water, and anything more significant will need more water.
+A 10 – 12 inches wide container will need around ¾ of a gallon of water; anything smaller will need less water, and anything more significant will need more water.

-Signs You Might Be Overwatering Your Parlor Palm
+Signs You Might Be Overwatering

 Parlor palms will tell you if you are overwatering them.
 Some signs of overwatering include: